Beautiful stately homes with gardens in Kent

 The gardens: Designed in 1895 by architect, author and garden designer Sir Reginald Blomfield, outdoor features at Godinton include a rose garden, a walled garden with green houses, and an Italian garden complete with striking statues.

 Visiting: House and garden tickets £10, just garden £5.
 Visit the website for events which include gardening workshops, open air theatre, and lots more.
 There is a tearoom for house and garden visitors only.
 The house and tearoom will be open from 5th April to 6th October.
 Opening times vary throughout the year – check the website before visiting.

 The house: The rich history of Goodnestone Park is a fascinating one with regular visitors including Jane Austen whose brother was married to the great granddaughter of Brook Bridges, 1st Baronet, who ordered the Palladian house be built in 1704.
 The Grade II* listed property, originally built with two storeys, and then augmented with a third in 1790, is private and available for rent.

 The garden: The tranquil gardens make for a peaceful walk with acres to explore and different types of garden such as the rose garden, a magnificent walled garden and a forest garden.
 Wander from the rolling parkland to the arboretum, through to the woodland garden and pond.
 Afterwards, explore the manicured walled garden and nursery.

 Visiting: Entry to the garden is £7 for adults.
-Gardens are closed Saturdays and Mondays.
+The 2019 open season is 2nd April to 27th September (closed Saturdays and Mondays).
 Check the website for dates and times.
-There is a tea room open from May to August on garden open days.
+There is a tea room open on garden open days.